hrotkogabor/manjaro-btrfs/README.md

 First run the script *xfce/manjaro_setup_xfce.sh* <a name="manjaro_setup_xfce"></a> to install some xfce related package.

 The script *xfce/manjaro_setup_xfce_desktop.sh* <a name="manjaro_setup_xfce_desktop"></a> will appy some modifications like add dockbarx dock, add some indicators to the panel, etc, for the selected user.
+* set theme to wallis
+* add dockbarx and set its theme to colors/dmd glass
+* add places and screenshot plugin to the panel
+* set default filemanager to caja
+* pin caja, firefox, catfish to dockbarx
+* set panel size to 42
+* modify energy management
+* set clock format to <span font="Arial 15">%a %d %b, %R:%S</span>
+* set gimp theme
+* add synapse to autostart

 # fix key problem during package update <a name="manjaro_setup_keyfix"></a>